-A mechanism is needed to rise and lower the roof with the help of only 2 to 3 people.
-Initial conceptual designs will be developed and design specifications will be created with the help of the customer.
-Some initial potential solutions include a hydraulic lift, pneumatic cylinder, or a mechanical crank.
-Once the project design is completed fewer employees will be needed for the setup and teardown process.
-The new design will also eliminate the safety hazards during the setup and teardown process.
-Less workers and higher safety will save the customer a lot of hassle and money.
+A mechanism was needed to raise and lower the roof with the help of 2 to 3 people.
+Initial conceptual designs were developed and design specifications were created with the help of the customer.
+Some initial potential solutions included a hydraulic lift, pneumatic cylinder, or a mechanical crank.
+Upon design completion, fewer employees were to be needed for the setup and teardown process.
+The new design was also to reduce the safety hazards encountered during the setup and teardown process.
+Less workers and reduced safety risks will save the customer in terms of capital expended and liability obligations.